Sabayon/sabayon-website-next/content/release/latest-stable-release-sabayon-1903.md

 - Support for 32 bit UEFI!
 (Intel Sticks, and so on...)
 - Latest kernel is 4.20
 - Python 3 is default
-- New Entropy features and general bugfixes, including:
-- Better tracking of "automatic" dependencies...
-- ...and new command, equo mark
+- Entropy improvements, including better tracking of "automatic" dependencies and a new command, equo mark
 - AMDGPU Enhancements such as extended Vega support including Radeon VII
 - AMD Freesync ready - MESA19, xf86-video-amdgpu-19, solid 5.X kernel available soon
 - Nvidia Freesync ready - "Gsync Supported Monitors" can be enabled in nvidia-drivers-418.43 via the nvidia-settings tool